It's a little harder to find pictures of some of our schools,

 Zimmerman was kind enough to show me that old school building, and I

-took these photos.
-The rightmost photo seemed particularly poignant to
+took the following three photos.
+The rightmost photo seemed

 me.
 I don't know if it's still there now.